 I really listen with the intent to be understood.
 I am open.
 Focused.
-I get the hang of what is being said and am not blind about getting a feeling of the other persons value system and the believes.
-And what might going on in this person.
+I get the hang of what is being said and am not blind about getting a feeling of the other person’s value system and beliefs.
+And what might be going on in this person?

-This is listening not only with your mind or brain, also with your ears, eyes and your heart.
+This is listening not only with your mind or brain, but also with your ears, eyes, and heart.

 And there is at least one further level I can establish.
 And I will explain this in another article.
-Sometimes you could do everything right for creating a deep connection, but without empathy you’re on the road to failing.
+Sometimes you could do everything right for creating a deep connection, but without empathy, you’re on the road to failure.

 I remember a young woman running around confused in front of a club.
 She was obviously very excited and angry.